TalonDragon000/shape-builder-kit/README.md

 Shape Wiz encourages engagement and learning within the Shape Network:

 - Players explore **onchain primitives** like NFTs, Gasback, and Stack achievements.
-- Educational gameplay rewards knowledge with **tangible digital collectibles**.
+- Educational gameplay rewards knowledge with **tangible digital collectibles** with a FREE soul-bound achievement NFT to Collect.
-- Promotes adoption of Shape Network features through a fun, interactive experience.
+- Promotes adoption of Shape Network features through a fun, interactive trivia game.
+- Real-time generated quiz questions for dynamic and evolving content at minimal effort.

 ---